 They typically work with the director of the project to select music, wardrobe, set design and effects, as well as study storylines to determine how to translate ideas and moods into dance movements.
 Because choreographers typically need to demonstrate each routine, they must also remain in excellent physical condition and also have a thorough knowledge of dance styles, theory and composition.

 Most choreographers are dancers who have many years of experience at their craft.
 While there are no specific education requirements to become a choreographer, professional dance training and performance experience are essential.
 However, a degree in dance can provide deeper insight into dance styles, history, dance theory, and teaching methods.
-Overall employment of dancers and choreographers is projected to show little or no change from 2018 to 2028, but a continued interest in dance and pop culture may provide opportunities in dance schools and in venues outside of dance companies.
+Overall employment of dancers and choreographers is projected to 6% by 2029.